Tag: cybersecurity

 How Attackers Exploit .htaccess Files in PHP Applications

 When users are allowed to upload files to your server, you’re essentially granting them permission to place content in your directory structure.
 Without proper controls in place, this can lead to some dangerous scenarios.
-Here are the most common types of attacks leveraging .htaccess:
+Here are the most common types of attacks Using .htaccess:

 1. Executing Arbitrary Code